The number of $C_{2l}$-free graphs: The balanced Erd o o s-Simonovits conjecture for even cycles

 It only remains to prove~\eqref{eq:number:of:paths}; to do so, we will use the fact that $t(x) = t(G)$ to bound the number of paths removed from $\Q$.
-For each $0 \le i < j \le t$, let us say that an ordered pair of vertices $(u_i,u_j)$ is {\em unbalanced} if ~\eqref{eq:pathalg1} holds (in the original family $\Q$), and set
+Given $0 \le i < j \le t$, let us say that an ordered pair of vertices $(u,v)$ is $(i,j)$-{\em unbalanced} if~\eqref{eq:pathalg1} holds (in the original family $\Q$), and set

 We claim that